tim-fitzgerald/tim-fitzgerald.github.io/_posts/2021-11-30-terraform-for-okta.md

 }
 ```

-Here we have defined a group named "Engineering Managers", and a group rule named "Engineering Managers - Group Rule" that populates the former if any users title contains the words "Engineering Manager".
-You can see that in the `group_assignments` attribute, rather than explicitly having to retrieve and set the group ID - we can user Terraform to refer to the `id` value directly from the `engineering_managers` resource!
+Here we have defined a group named "Engineering Managers", and a group rule named "Engineering Managers - Group Rule" that populates the former if any user's title contains the words "Engineering Manager".
+You can see that in the `group_assignments` attribute, rather than explicitly having to retrieve and set the group ID - we can use Terraform to refer to the `id` value directly from the `engineering_managers` resource!
 This prevents our rule and group linking from being fragile, and means if we ever need to delete and recreate them they will be linked by default.
 You also need to make sure you escape the quotation marks within your rule's `expression_value` so that Terraform doesn't try to interpret it literally.

 Now that we have written our group and rule into our configuration, we can run `terraform plan` to see what Terraform _would do_ if we applied these configurations: